weblancaster/instagram-real-time/README.md

-> I have done this 3 years ago so I'm not sure if still working..
-I'm sure some things changed so I would use this repo just as base to your work.
+> This repository is 4+ years old and not maintained so I'm not sure if still working and very likely Instagram API have been changed therefore use this repository as base/reference to your work.
 Oh and looks like Lollagram domain was bought and is now a porn website.

-Instagram Real Time App
+Instagram Real Time App (deprecated)
 =============

 ## Intro